Surgical Technologist Salary USA 2026: Complete Guide

 Entry Level Earning: $35,000 – $48,000

-Specialty Impact: Can increase base salary by 25-35%
+Specialty Impact: Can increase surgical technologist salary by 25-35%

 Geography: The Surgical Technologist Salary Factor

 Where you work is the #1 factor in surgical technologist salary.
 Moreover, your geographic location shapes income more than any other variable.
-Therefore, surgical technologist salary shifts greatly by state.
-For instance, a senior surgical technologist in California might earn $80,000+.
-Also, the same person in a rural state might earn $50,000.
+Therefore, compensation shifts greatly by state.
+For instance, a senior technologist in California might earn $80,000+.
+Also, the same professional in a rural state might earn $50,000.
 So, understanding these shifts is vital for your career plan.

 California: Highest Surgical Technologist Salary in the Nation